necro-mantic/necro-mantic/README.md

 ![Image](https://github.com/user-attachments/assets/68091c1c-8f32-4d09-a2c2-2b30907963c2)
 ㅤYes this is for ponytown
-ㅤㅤㅤ sometimes semiofftab/offtab, most likey to have late responses or no responses ㅤㅤㅤㅤ🌟
+ㅤㅤ𝄞ㅤ sometimes semiofftab/offtab, most likey to have late responses or no responses

+ㅤㅤㅤㅤ🌟bad mood= status(🌙), nv

 Hi my name is codin or fish
 Im nonbinary!!
 I go by they/them or anyprns!
 I perfer she/it